arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/lvgl-guide/content.md

 ![Example in the IDE](assets/example-in-ide.svg)
 This example sketch will show the different components in a 2x2 grid.

-## Next step
+## Next Step
 If you are interested in finding out how to use LVGL with the on-board IMU check out our [Orientation tutorial]().
 There are more features of the display shield to discover, for example using the camera connector.
 For more information on that have a look at our [Camera tutorial]().
-LVGL has a lot of customizibality, if you are interested in playing around more with this, you can find many different examples on the official website for [LVGL](https://docs.lvgl.io/master/examples.html).
-These can easily be put in a sketch for the display shield, just remember to use the display specific configuration that was shown at the [start of this tutorial](#Display Shield Configuration).
+LVGL has a lot of customizability, if you are interested in playing around more with this, you can find many different examples on the official website for [LVGL](https://docs.lvgl.io/master/examples.html).
+These can easily be put in a sketch for the display shield just remember to use the display-specific configuration that was shown at the [start of this tutorial](#Display Shield Configuration).